Shankha: Hindu iconography

 Avatars of Vishnu like Matsya, Kurma, Varaha, and Narasimha are also depicted holding the shankha, along with the other attributes of Vishnu.
 Krishna – avatar of Vishnu is described possessing a shankha called Panchajanya.
 Regional Vishnu forms like Jagannath and Vithoba may be also pictured holding the shankha.
 Besides Vishnu, other deities are also pictured holding the shankha.
 These include the sun god Surya, Indra – the king of heaven and god of rain the war god Kartikeya, the goddess Vaishnavi and the warrior goddess Durga.
 Similarly, Gaja Lakshmi statues show Lakshmi holding a shankha in the right hand and lotus on the other.

 Sometimes, the shankha of Vishnu is personified as Ayudhapurusha "weapon-man" in the sculpture and depicted as a man standing beside Vishnu or his avatars.
 This subordinate figure is called the Shankhapurusha who is depicted holding a shankha in both the hands.
 Temple pillars, walls, gopurams (towers), basements and elsewhere in the temple, sculpted depictions of the shankha and chakra – the emblems of Vishnu – are seen.
 The city of Puri also known as Shankha-kshetra is sometimes pictured as a shankha or conch in art with the Jagannath temple at its centre.

 The shanka is one of the four symbols found on a shaligram, an iconographic fossil stone particularly found in the Gandaki River in Nepal which is worshipped by Hindus as a representative of Vishnu.

-Hindu mythology
+Hindu theology

 A Hindu legend in the Brahma Vaivarta Purana recalls the creation of conchs: Shiva flung a trident towards the asuras, burning them instantaneously.
 Their ashes flew in the sea creating conchs.
 Shankha is believed to be a brother of Lakshmi as both of them were born from the sea.
 A legend describes an asura named Shankhasura, who was killed by Vishnu's fish avatar, Matsya.

 The conch Panchajanya is one of the many materials that emerged during the churning of the ocean.